NEXT SUPERVISION GROUPS

 The cost for face-to-face group supervision for 2019-2020 will be £690 + VAT payable in advance.
 The one-off payment covers a baseline of attending 5 of the 6 sessions which are held alternate months throughout the year e.g. September, November, January, March, May and July.
 It is possible to attend all 6, in which case one is “free”!

-We also run a number of virtual supervision groups that start throughout the year and use video conferencing (Zoom) The next virtual group is due to begin in June 2019 and the cost is £400 + VAT for 4 x 2-hour sessions in groups of 4 coaches.
+We also run a number of virtual supervision groups that start throughout the year and use video conferencing (Zoom) The next virtual group, starting in June/July is full but we have a waiting list for the next one, so please do get in touch.
+The cost is £400 + VAT for 4 x 2-hour sessions in groups of 4 coaches.
 Please contact us for more details.

 Group supervision is also offered internally, within organizations.
 Where helpful internal supervision can also be provided in tandem with CPD opportunities for internal coaches.
 Themes can be collated from the coaching and reported back collectively, with individual client confidentiality completely safeguarded, adding value to the organization.